-For Olympic bobsledders Elana Meyers Taylor, who recently won an Olympic silver medal (the third medal of her career!) at the 2018 Olympic Games in Pyeongchang, South Korea, and Aja Evans, a Chicago native, it isn’t always easy to stay looking cute when they have bitter winds and frostbite-level temps to deal with.
+For Olympic bobsledders Elana Meyers Taylor, who won an Olympic silver medal (the third medal of her career!) at the 2018 Olympic Games in Pyeongchang, South Korea; and Aja Evans, a Chicago native, who won bronze at the 2014 Winter Olympics in Sochi, Russia, it isn’t always easy to stay looking cute when they have bitter winds and frostbite-level temps to deal with.

 EBONY caught up with the two athletes to discuss the challenges they’ve faced defying racial stereotypes as well as how they keep themselves fly against the harsh cold.